-The Company performed development and other services for ELMAJO UR and Estuary UR and recognized \$240,000 and \$480,000 in income for such services in the three and six months ended June 30, 2013, respectively.
+The Company performed development and other services for ELMAJO UR and Estuary UR and recognized \$255,000 and \$735,000 in income for such services in the three and nine months ended September 30, 2013, respectively.

-Riverpark at Harrison I, L.L.C.
+RiverPark at Harrison I, L.L.C.

-On October 23, 2012, as part of the Roseland Transaction, the Company acquired a 36 percent interest in a multi-phase project located in Harrison, New Jersey (the "Riverpark Project").
-Construction of a 141-unit multi-family rental property of the Riverpark Project is projected to start in the near term.
+On October 23, 2012, as part of the Roseland Transaction, the Company acquired a 36 percent interest in a multi-phase project located in Harrison, New Jersey (the "RiverPark Project").
+Construction of a 141-unit multi-family rental property of the RiverPark Project is projected to start in the near term.
 Estimated total development costs of \$28.2 million are expected to be funded with a \$23.4 million construction loan, with the balance to be funded with member capital.
 The Company is required to fund 40.5 percent of capital.

-The remaining interests in the development project-owning entity, Riverpark at Harrison I Urban Renewal, L.L.C. ("Riverpark") are owned 36 percent by Chall Enterprises, L.L.C. and 28 percent by an investor group.
+The remaining interests in the development project-owning entity, RiverPark at Harrison I Urban Renewal, L.L.C. ("RiverPark") are owned 36 percent by Chall Enterprises, L.L.C. and 28 percent by an investor group.

-In general, the operating agreement of Riverpark provides, among other things, for the distribution of net cash flow to the members in accordance with their ownership percentages.
+In general, the operating agreement of RiverPark provides, among other things, for the distribution of net cash flow to the members in accordance with their ownership percentages.

-On June 27, 2013, Riverpark obtained a construction loan in an amount not to exceed \$23.4 million with no balance at June 30, 2013.
+On June 27, 2013, RiverPark obtained a construction loan in an amount not to exceed \$23.4 million with a balance of \$0.9 million as of September 30, 2013.
 The loan, which bears interest at LIBOR plus 235 basis points, matures in June 2016 and provides, subject to certain conditions, two one-year extension options with a fee of 20 basis points for each year.
 The Company has guaranteed lien-free completion of the project to the lender and repayment of 25 percent of the principal amount at maturity.
 The Company's repayment guaranty is reduced to 10 percent upon project completion, achieving a debt service coverage ratio of 1.30 and satisfaction of the loan-to-value ratio of 65 percent, as defined.
 Additionally, the Company has guaranteed payment of all interest due under the loan.